Models of G-spectra as presheaves of spectra

-\subsection{The category of presheaves with domain $G\sA$}
+\subsection{The category of presheaves with domain $G\sB$}

-The diagrams (\ref{compZZ}) and (\ref{unitZ}) show that the maps $\de\colon \bA\sma\bB \rtarr F_G(\bA,\bB)$ specify a map of weakly unital $\sZ_G$-categories from the weakly unital $\sZ_G$-category $\sA_G$ to the (unital) $\sZ_G$-category $\sD_G$.
-Passing to $G$-fixed points, we obtain a weakly unital $\sZ$-category $G\sA$ and a map $\de\colon G\sA\rtarr G\sD$ of weakly unital $\sZ$-categories.
-Weakly unital presheaves and presheaf categories are defined in \cite[3.25]{GM0}.
-By \cite[3.26]{GM0}, we obtain the same category of presheaves $\sZ^{G\sD}$ using unital or weakly unital presheaves.
-Since $\de$ is an equivalence, we can adapt the methodology of \cite[\S2]{GM0} to prove the following result.
-However, since we find the use of weakly unital categories unpleasant and our main result \myref{MAINNew1} more satisfactory, we shall leave the details to the interested reader.
-Nevertheless, it is this equivalence that best captures the geometric intuition behind our results.
+The diagrams (\ref{compZZ}) and (\ref{unitZ}) show that the maps $\de\colon \bA\sma\bB \rtarr F_G(\bA,\bB)$ specify a map of weakly unital $G\sZ$-categories from the weakly unital $G\sZ$-category $\sB_G$ to the (unital) $G\sZ$-category $\DZAll$.
+Passing to $G$-fixed points, we obtain a weakly unital $\sZ$-category $G\sB$ and a map $\de\colon G\sB\rtarr \GDZAll$ of weakly unital $\sZ$-categories.
+Weakly unital presheaves and presheaf categories are defined in \cite[Definition~3.25]{GM0}.
+By \cite[Remark~3.26]{GM0}, we obtain the same category of presheaves $\mathbf{Pre}(\GDZAll,\sZ)$ using unital or weakly unital presheaves.
+Since $\de$ is an equivalence, we can adapt the methodology of \cite[\S2]{GM0} to complete the proof of the following theorem, using the details relating the functor $\SIG$ to smash products from \autoref{Zdetails}.
+Since we find the use of weakly unital categories unpleasant and our main result \autoref{MAINNew1} more satisfactory, we shall leave the details to the interested reader.